llnl/RAJAPerf/docs/index.rst

-  * **Set** is a subset of variants in the Suite that exercise the same implementation approach, such as Base with Base_Seq, Base_OpenMP, and more using the *baseline* implementation approach, and Seq with Base_Seq, Lambda_Seq, and RAJA_Seq using the *Sequential* programming model.
+  * **Set** is a subset of variants in the Suite that exercise the same implementation approach, such as Base with Base_Seq, Base_OpenMP, and more using the *baseline* implementation approach, or the same programming model, such as Seq with Base_Seq, Lambda_Seq, and RAJA_Seq using the *Sequential* programming model.
   * **Tuning** refers to execution of kernels with a particular execution parameterization, such as GPU thread-block size 128, 256, etc.